 - Is the time in transition putting on shoes, helmets and other clothing counted towards your overall time?

 Yes it is!
-In fact it’s well known to experienced triathletes that it’s often easier to shave off 30 seconds in transition than from your swim, bike or run times.
+That’s why most people do not get changed in transition except in some very long distance events such as ironman events.
+The quickest thing if you’re a beginner is just to put a t-shirt on over your swimsuit.
+It’s well known to experienced triathletes that it’s often easier to shave off 30 seconds in transition than from your swim, bike or run times.
 You can speed up transition by using elastic laces in your running shoes (along with talcum powder to help your feet slide in), dispensing with socks for short triathlons & practising what you need to do in advance.
 It’s also worth getting a race belt.
 You clip your race number to the belt which you can clip round your waist quickly in transition with no need to put on a t-shirt.
 We also sell race belts & you can add one when you register for a race.
 Similarly while you can eat & drink in transition it’s generally better to do that while you’re on the move on your bike.

 - How fast should I go?